 Heart and blood vessel manifestation

 EDS can lead to mitral valve proplaps or regurgitation, furthermore, other heart valves can be affected.
 However, mild mitral valve prolapse is frequently found in the healthy population as well.

 Blood vessels may be affected by EDS, too.
 For example, in some patients with EDS hypermobile type aortic root enlargement occurred, but it was much less often found in hEDS than in vEDS.

 It is recommended for all EDS patients to see a cardiologist on a regular basis.
 A heart echo can show valve problems or vessel enlargements.
 In cases of already discovered vessel enlargements, or if there is the suspicion of enlargements in areas where ultrasound cannot show anything, a MR angiogram can be used.

 McDonnell NB, Gorman BL, Mandel KW, Schurman SH, Assanah‐Carroll A, Mayer SA, Najjar SS, Francomano CA. Echocardiographic findings in classical and hypermobile Ehlers–Danlos syndromes.
 American Journal of Medical Genetics Part A. 2006 Jan 15;140(2):129-36.

 Chronic pain / fatigue / early arthrosis

-Hypermobility can lead to arthrosis and degenerative problems due to the overload of the joints.
-Moreover patients with EDS often suffer from severe fatigue and chronic pain.
+Hypermobility can lead to arthrosis and degeneration due to the excessive forces on joints.
+Moreover, patients with EDS often suffer from severe fatigue and chronic pain.

-Chronic pain is treated by pain physicians or in pain centers.
-Usually EDS patients will get the same therapeutic approaches as all other chronic pain patients.
+Chronic pain is treated by pain management doctors or in specialized pain centers.

 Castori at el. published some studies regarding fatigue and pain in EDS patients.
 (See publications)